1. Blog

 Next up is references.
 What are references?
 In short, references are contact details or testimonials from previous employers that vouch for your character and professional performance.
 They’re important because they offer employers an unbiased look into your professional profile.
 Even though your CV may be attractive and convincing, it’s reassuring to know that there are other people that may be able to back up what you write about yourself and your professional story,

 Sometimes, it can be unclear whether you need to include references.
 While references aren’t always necessary, including the contact details of trusted references never hurts.
-You can always write on your CV that you have references upon request!
+You can always write on your CV that you have references upon request.
+However, you should always include references if explicitly requested by potential employers.
 Check out our CV templates in our CV builder to see what this looks like!

 Here are some tips for when you’re adding your reference section: